Fi-OD/WK1CH1/README.md

 * CSS elements put into a sequential order

 ## Usage
+The following image shows the web applications appearance and functionality.

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](/assets/images/Horiseon-Webpage-screenshot.png)

 ## Technology